pchinjr/fcc-serverless-api/readme.md

   }
 }
 ```
 A GET request to `/name?first=nic&last=cage`, will result in a request object that has a property `queryStringParameters` with the object `{ first: 'nic', last: 'cage' }` as a value.
 We can treat this similarly to route parameters.
+A query parameter can give the backend certain keys to filter or sort items.

 ## Parse request bodies and data from POST requests
 Another way to receive data is from a POST request as an HTML form.
 HTML forms allow the browser to submit data to the server-side without using JavaScript.
 The data is part of the HTTP payload in the request body.
 In this example, we are using `urlencoded` body.
 Architect uses Base64 encoded strings for all request bodies, and we have a helper method in `@architect/functions` to help parse request bodies.
 Since each function is isolated, we will have to install and manage dependencies per function folder.